Golden ratio base: Representing rational numbers as golden ratio base numbers

-The justification that a rational gives a recurring expansion is analogous to the equivalent proof for a base-n numeration system (n = 2,3,4,...).
+The justification that a rational gives a recurring expansion is analogous to the equivalent proof for a base-n numeration system (n = 2, 3, 4, ...).
 Essentially in base-φ long division there are only a finite number of possible remainders, and so once there must be a recurring pattern.
-For example, with 1/2 = 1/10.01_{φ} = 100_{φ}/1001_{φ} long division looks like this (note that base-φ subtraction may be hard to follow at first):
+For example, with 1/2 = } = } long division looks like this (note that base-φ subtraction may be hard to follow at first):